Key Points of This Article:

-According to the SSA, a smaller group of claimants, only 10%, are awarded benefits due to a circulatory disorder that involves the flow of blood to the heart and rest of the body.
+According to the SSA, only 10%, are awarded benefits due to a circulatory disorder that involves the flow of blood to the heart and rest of the body.
 Three common examples of these conditions may be:

-- Angina: One of the most prevalent cardiac disorders, although chest pain by itself is insufficient to determine level of disability.
+- Angina: a common cardiac disorder, although chest pain by itself is insufficient to determine the level of disability.

 - Hypertension: High blood pressure, if not properly managed, may damage other body systems and lead to heart disease, stroke, and other system complications.

 - Coronary Artery Disease: The narrowing of the coronary arteries due to a build-up of plaque is the most common cause of reduced blood and oxygen supply to the heart, a condition known as myocardial ischemia.